openMetadataInitiative/openMINDS/README.md

 General contributions should be raised and discussed on the main :arrow_right: [**openMINDS issue tracker**][issuetracker-main].

-Specific schema contributions should be raised and discussed on the respective submodule:
+Specific schema contributions should be raised and discussed in the respective submodule:
 :arrow_right: [**openMINDS_chemicals issue tracker**][issuetracker-chemicals]
 :arrow_right: [**openMINDS_computation issue tracker**][issuetracker-computation]
 :arrow_right: [**openMINDS_controlledTerms issue tracker**][issuetracker-controlledTerms]